 For optimal muscle building, the authors of a 2014 review suggest that people carry out aerobic exercise:

 - at 70–80% of their heart rate reserve, which a person can calculate by subtracting their resting heart rate from their maximum heart rate

 - on 4–5 days per week

 Rest plays an integral part in building muscle.
-Failure to give enough rest to each of the muscle groups reduces their ability to repair, slows fitness progression, and raises the risk of injury.
+By not letting each of the muscle groups rest, a person will reduce their ability to repair.
+Insufficient rest also slows fitness progression and increases the risk of injury.

-According to experts, strength training should not be carried out on the same muscle group for 2 consecutive days.
+According to MOVE!, an exercise initiative from the U.S. Department of Veterans Affairs, people should not carry out strength training on the same muscle group on 2 consecutive days.

 Eating a balanced and healthful diet is key to staying fit.
-When it comes to building muscle, protein intake is especially important.
+For people who wish to build muscle, protein intake is especially important.

-Current guidelines recommend that adults consume 0.8 grams (g) of protein per kilogram of body weight per day.
+Current guidelines recommend that adult males and females consume 56 grams (g) and 46 g, respectively, of protein every day.

 The timing of protein intake may also be of importance.
-A paper included in the 2013 Nestlé Nutrition Institute Workshop Series suggests that 20 g of dietary protein taken during or immediately after exercise helps to stimulate muscle protein synthesis, reduces protein breakdown, and leads to more effective muscle reconditioning.
+A paper belonging to the 2013 Nestlé Nutrition Institute Workshop Series suggests that consuming 20 g of dietary protein during or immediately after exercise helps stimulate muscle protein synthesis, reduce protein breakdown, and promote more effective muscle reconditioning.

 Sources of protein include: